Love Live! Superstar!!: Liella!

-Keke is a third-year student who hails from Shanghai, China, having just recently moved to Japan—her mother's homeland—to become a school idol, and is initially responsible for recruiting new members for the club.
-Despite wanting to become a school idol, Keke lacks in physical stamina and has a hard time keeping up with her fellow members.
-However, she makes up for it by producing stage costumes for the group and has a hobby of restoring used outfits.
-As such, she serves as the club's official wardrobe supervisor.
+Keke is a third-year student who hails from Shanghai, China, having just recently moved to Japan — her mother's homeland — to become a school idol, and is initially responsible for recruiting new members for the club.
 She holds the JLPT N1 certificate.
-She has a habit of speaking in Mandarin when she gets excited.
-She is a very cheerful, optimistic and energetic, and with her infectious enthusiasm, she encourages Kanon to overcome her self doubting personality quirks.
-She has a bitter rivalry with Sumire, as the two constantly bicker and get into spats due to Keke's teasing.
-She has an older sister named Mengmeng who is supportive of her activities as a school idol, and ended up convincing her not to give up on her passion for singing after graduation.
+Keke has a habit of speaking in Mandarin when she gets excited.
+Cheerful and optimistic, she encourages Kanon to overcome her self doubting personality quirks.